SAP-samples/teched2022-AP261/exercises/ex2/README.md

-# Exercise 2 - Storage
+# Exercise 2 - Origination Dashboard - View Storage

 In this exercise, As a Farmer/Grower, I have stored the produce in Agri Company's warehouse.
 Now i want to review the "Total Quantity in Storage by Commodity"